-4. Employees may leave the building during the school day with the approval of the school principal, provided however, that employees may leave the building during their lunch period, giving notice to the office upon leaving, and upon return.
+5. Teachers may leave the building during the school day with the approval of the school principal, provided however, that teachers may leave the building during their lunch period, giving notice to the office upon leaving, and upon return.

-C. After School Meetings
+N. After School Meetings

-- 1. The parties agree that attendance at three (3) PTA meetings or Open Houses shall be required.
-Employees serving in more than one (1) school building shall not be required to attend more than three (3) meetings.
-The employee and respective school principals shall arrange an appropriate visitation schedule at alternating sites.
-The employee will be available for all students under their supervision.
+- 1. The parties agree that attendance at three PTA meetings or Open Houses shall be required.
+Teachers serving in more than one school building shall not be required to attend more than three (3) meetings.
+The teacher and respective school principals shall arrange an appropriate visitation schedule at alternating sites.
+The teacher will be available for all students under their supervision.
 Attendance at additional PTA meetings shall be by mutual agreement between the faculty and the principal. - 2.
-Conferences with parents shall be conducted at the close of the school day by prior arrangement between the parent and the employee. - 3.
-Employees may be required to attend up to ten (10) in-service and/or curriculum meetings each year. - 4.
-Building meetings shall be held at reasonable intervals at the discretion of the principal.
-Advance notice of such meetings shall be provided at least forty-eight (48) hours prior to the meeting except in an emergency. - 5.
-All meetings shall not exceed one (1) hour beyond the close of school.
+Conferences with parents shall be conducted at the close of the school day by prior arrangement between the parent and the teacher.